JSusak/ProVoiceProactiveIntervention/README.md

 [![Watch the video](https://img.youtube.com/vi/lpYsL_CiAlc/0.jpg)](https://youtu.be/lpYsL_CiAlc)

-For full access to this scene, feel free to get in touch with the researcher, KVVZ2.
+For full access to this scene, feel free to get in touch with the researcher.

 ## Contributions
 Further contributions are always welcome!
 Feel free to get in touch with the researcher.
 Alternatively, you can: